bob16077/chess.js/README.md

 ### .findPiece(piece)

 Finds all pieces on the current board that match the provided parameters.
+Returns an array of PieceOnSquares (in the below example, represented by just the squares the found pieces are on).

 ```ts
 chess.findPiece({ type: PAWN, color: BLACK }) // find all black pawns